Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 - Photography, digital imaging and computer culture.

 Working in a stimulating environment at Victoria’s School of Design, you will have the opportunity to design objects within a critical and theoretical framework.
-In our rapidly changing society, employers value the innovation and experience of our graduates from the Culture+Context specialisation.
+In our rapidly changing society, employers value the innovation and experience of our graduates from the Culture+Context Design major.

-Culture+Context is a specialisation in the Bachelor of Design Innovation (BDI) degree.
-This undergraduate programme leads into a two-year Master of Design Innovation (MDI) for those seeking a professional qualification in areas wider than traditional design disciplines.
+Culture+Context Design is a major in the Bachelor of Design Innovation (BDI) degree.
+Specialisations within the BDI degree include Cultures of Making, Service Design, and Speculative Design.
+The undergraduate programme leads into the 180 point Master of Design Innovation (MDI) for those seeking a postgraduate qualification in areas wider than traditional design disciplines.

 For more detailed information on the School of Design and its programmes, see the School of Design website.